Coronavirus Outbreak: Protect Yourself & Others From Getting Sick

 How to care for the elderly and at-risk patients?

 - Since elderly people and people with comorbidities are more susceptible to catching the infection as well as the mortality is significantly higher, it is important to keep them informed about the ongoing global pandemic.

-- Make sure you have gotten their prescription medicines such as insulin, BP medication etc at least for 3-4 weeks and take special care in checking up on them if they develop any symptoms.
+- Make sure you have gotten their prescription medicines for diabetes, hypertension, cholesterol etc at least for 3-4 weeks and take special care in checking up on them if they develop any symptoms.

 - Provide them with information on precautionary measures such as hand and respiratory hygiene, as they might not be active on social media or their access to such vital information is limited

 - They are at-risk,so make sure they have masks and hand sanitizers.
 If you have hoarded more than required, now is the time to step up and donate some to the elderly and at-risk persons.